-The Basel III disclosure contained herein relate to the Indian branches of Doha Bank QSC (the Bank) for the year ended 31st March 2017.
+The Basel III disclosure contained herein relate to the Indian branches of Doha Bank QSC (the Bank) as on 30th June 2018.
 These are the primarily in the context of the disclosure required under Annexure 18 - Pillar 3 disclosure requirements of the Reserve Bank of India (The RBI) Master Circular - Basel III capital regulation dated 1st July 2015.
 The Bank has implemented the requirement laid down by RBI for Pillar 3 disclosure, covering both the quantitative and qualitative items.
 The information provided has been reviewed by senior management and is in accordance with the guidelines prescribed by the RBI.
 All table DF reference relate to those mentioned in annexure 18 - pillar 3 of above mentioned circular.